jakubartlomiej/password-wallet/README.md

 Application allow to save you password to another website in wallet.

-User can choose which algorithm use to hash your main password.
+User can choose which algorithm use to hash main password.

 After click the button near saved password, application show password in plain text.